 Basic Carving Sense is Important

 The primary rule is that you always want to cut against the grain of the muscle, not along the grain.
 Don’t let a simple mistake like carving your meat along the muscle be the downfall of your meal.
-If you have done everything else according to the book and you still end up with a tough chewy hunk of meat the chances are it was carved incorrectly.
-Finally, take time before carving, preferable while the roast is resting to sharpen the blade on your carving knife.
+If you have done everything else according to the book and you still end up with a tough, chewy hunk of meat, the chances are it was carved incorrectly.
+Take time before carving, preferably while the roast is resting, to sharpen the blade on your carving knife.
 This will make the carving go easier and allows for a more attractive presentation.